SeleniumHQ/docs/README.rst

 ## Patches

 We accept patches and pull requests from GitHub.
-When opening a pull request, please indicate that you have filled in the `Contributor License Agreement
+When opening a pull request,
+please indicate that you have signed the
+`Contributor License Agreement
 <https://spreadsheets.google.com/spreadsheet/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0>`_,
 which is necessary to contribute to the Selenium project.